• Skip to primary navigation

 • Use the cut option in the edit menu without selecting any text.

-• Use CTRL+x hotkey with selecting text.
+• Use CTRL+x hotkey when selecting text.

 Test Cases For Notepad Application – Paste Option